Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 ## Encryption with Python

-This code is meant to encrypt and decrypt basic data using asymmetric encryption, Python and the Linux Command Line.
-This means that it leverages Python encryption capabilities in a Linux OS, and uses a relatively secure method of encryption that relies on a public key for encryption and a private key for decryption.
+This code is meant to encrypt and decrypt basic data using `asymmetric encryption`, `Python` and the `Linux Command Line`.
+This means that it leverages Python encryption capabilities in a `Linux OS`, and uses a relatively secure method of encryption that relies on a `public key` for encryption and a `private key` for decryption.
 Thus, only the intended recipient can decrypt the message encrypted with the shared public key, as they are intrinsically related. to The first step is to use Python to generate an encryption key pair in order to encrypt and decrypt data:

 ### Generate Key Pair